Lung cancer & mesothelioma are the leading causes of death among asbestos diseases.

-If you’ve been diagnosed with lung cancer after working in any of these trades or environments, it’s important to speak with an attorney who can help identify your source of exposure and determine your rights for a claim.
+If you’ve been diagnosed with mesothelioma or lung cancer after working in any of these trades or environments, it’s important to speak with an attorney who can help identify your source of exposure and determine your rights for a claim.

 A lawyer can investigate your case, reviewing your employment history to detect asbestos risks you may not have known about.
 However, there’s only a limited amount of time to file a claim.